Knivlac/OSP-OnlineWeb/doc/how_backend_works.md

-HOW ITEM AND USER MANAGEMENT WORKS :
+# HOW ADMIN'S ITEM AND USER MANAGEMENT WORK:

-so basically the admin can use the interface provided to do communication and manipulation of the tables in the database, we have created a form that reads and transmit data through php and the php sends and SQL commands which will adapt to whatever the admin wanna inputs.
+So basically the admin can use the interface provided to do communication and manipulation of the tables in the database, we have created a form that reads and transmit data through php and the php sends and SQL commands which will adapt to whatever the admin wanna inputs.
 The data transmitted are labeled with ID and php Catches them with GET Function which allows the variables to be stored and the SQL commands can be updated with the stored data in the variables.

 For Example from itemDisplay.php :